 Because they have always been glued to the immediately practical of the here and now unionists have never figured out what profit is.#1 As a collateral damage, they got stuck at the naive concept of exploitation and never arrived at the concept of crossover exploitation.#2

 Fact is that the myopic upwarders, i.e. ‘these people who live and move among the facts’, i.e. labor and business, never arrived at a consistent profit and employment theory.
 But, and this is one of the worst scientific scandals in human history, neither did Walrasians, Keynesians, Marxians, and Austrians.#3

 Both, the upwarders and downwarders fell victim to the Fallacy of Insufficient Abstraction and failed to explain how the actual economy and the labor market works.
 Time to throw Hoxi’s and Marshall’s and Walras’ and Keynes’ employment theories on the big heap of proto-scientific garbage.#4

 Related 'Rethinking the Phillips curve' and 'Attention: there are THREE types of inflation' and 'Economic bungee jumping without cord'.
-For more details of the bigger picture see cross-references Employment
+For details of the big picture see cross-references Employment.

 It is a characteristic trait of economics that problems are never solved but endlessly recycled.
 This explains why economics made no progress since Adam Smith: “... we know little more now about ‘how the economy works,’ ... than we knew in 1790, after Adam Smith completed the last revision of The Wealth of Nations.”
 (Clower).